McShelby/reveal-pdfexport/README.md

 # PdfExport

-A [reveal.js](https://github.com/hakimel/reveal.js/) plugin to easly switch between screen and the built-in PDF export mode.
+A [reveal.js](https://github.com/hakimel/reveal.js/) plugin to easly switch between screen and the built-in PDF export mode by pressing a shortcut key.

 ## Installation